its-tim-lee/uitimate/packages/docs/README.md

   > The sol: using ESLint with the import/no-unresolved rule (and the eslint-import-resolver-typescript plugin)

 - [] Argos
-  > note: If sometime the storybook production build is failed, simply re-run the build may fix it

-breakpoint
-- [] Setup GA
-- [] Exclude the things I don't want people to see
-- [] Render the site's changelog on the site and on github
-- [] Formalize site's versioning workflow
-- Argos:
+Argos:
   - test some indendent Recipe components: Date Picker and Range Picker

-- Nice to have
+Nice to have
   - [] Some places use flat component which is still an experimental component, so the refactoring might need to be performed there
   - [] Use some better ideas from Shadcn (eg., tw-animate-css)
+  - [] Use a better font

+Finally check:
+  - [] Exclude the things i don't want people to see
+  - [] Launch KeyPointer again
+  - [] Sharp all my social stuff (Githib, Twitter, LinkedIn, ...)
+  - [] Run example PR
+  - [] Check all the possible links